macnum/100-days-of-code/r1-log.md

 ✅ Finished the Admin Dashboard project.
 📐 My design is close to the original design file, though it's still off by a noticeable margin.
 📱 Haven’t learned responsive design with media queries yet, so the layout breaks on smaller screens or when zooming.

+### R1D34
+Dived into JavaScript constructors today — learned how they work behind the scenes with the new keyword and how they help create multiple instances of objects efficiently.
+Starting to see how they connect with prototypes too.

+### R1D35